How can you find someone to help your elderly mom?

 The AARP report noted that 23 percent of respondents said caregiving had made their own health worse.

 “We know there’s a need for this,” Shaft said.
 “Employee retention is so important, and anything employers can do helps.
 Offering this service is no different than offering access to a financial planner, for example.
 We know that a little bit of guidance can go a long way — and that helps everyone involved.”

-Note: Employees at Sanford Health and the Good Samaritan Society now have a resource that can help as part of a pre-pilot program with Prosper Caregiving Coordination.
-The pre-pilot opens this week, with the first appointments available on June 22.
-Employees who would like to participate can go to Inside Sanford for a link.
+Employees at Sanford Health and the Good Samaritan Society now have a resource that can help as part of a pre-pilot program with Prosper Caregiving Coordination.
+Employees who would like to participate can learn more on Inside Sanford.